-The Tahoe 1950 carries much of her 102" beam all the way to the bow, adding seating space forward as well as increasing the size of the bow swim-deck.
+The Tahoe 1950 carries much of her 102" (259.08 cm) beam all the way to the bow, adding seating space forward and increasing the size of the bow swim-deck.
 A beach ladder provides easy access here.
 A fishing package is available, with swivel seats that fit on the bow and stern platforms, a bow-mount troller, livewell and sonar.

 - Powerglide hull for exhilarating performance and nimble handling